AdamKenning/CE201-TeamProject/documentation/ProductImplementationReport.md

    **In principle, the backend View fetches data conditionally from the model.py (database), the View then passes this data directly to the frontend alongside the HTML template.
 Within the HTML template, the Data is passed again to the relevant Javascript file for the template (in this case dashboard.js) which is loaded in the template header.
 Within this Javascript file, the data is used to generate a graph using Charts.js which is targeted at the two sections above "graphAreaFirst" and "graphAreaSecond" which both hold canvas classes.**

-   Below are relevant extracts from the remaining aformentioned files to illistrate the concepts
+   Below are relevant extracts from the remaining aforementioned files to illustrate the concepts

    **views.py** (extract) : (Author, Adam)